AgoraIO/agora-rtt-server/README.md

 To test your business server, take the following steps:

-1. To start an RTT task, execute the following command in a terminal window:
+1. Start an RTT task.

+    Execute the following command in a terminal window:

     ```bash
     curl -X POST -H "Content-Type: application/json" -d "{\"UserId\": \"123\", \"channelName\": \"demo\"}" http://localhost:80/rttStart
     ```

-    The command makes an HTTP request to your RTT server with a JSON body.
+    The command makes an HTTP request to RTT within the JSON body.
 The body contains the following parameters:
     * `UserId`: The parameter identifies the user starting the RTT task, so that the business server may check user's privileges and payment status.
     * `channelName`: The channel for which the RTT task is to be started.

     You see a message in the terminal confirming that the RTT task was started successfully.
 You also see a confirmation message displayed in the server console with the channel name and task ID.

-1. To query the status of an RTT task, execute the following command in a terminal window:
+1. Query the status of an RTT task.

+   Execute the following command in a terminal window:

     ```bash
     curl -X POST -H "Content-Type: application/json" -d "{\"channelName\": \"demo\"}" http://localhost:80/rttQuery
     ```
     Your server retrieves the task ID and builder token for the task associated with the `channelName` specified in the request and sends a request to query the task status.
 You see the retrieved status displayed in the terminal.

+1. Stop the RTT task.

-1. To stop an RTT task, execute the following command in a terminal window:
+   Execute the following command in a terminal window:

     ```bash
     curl -X POST -H "Content-Type: application/json" -d "{\"channelName\": \"demo\"}" http://localhost:80/rttStop